aragon/hack/docs/os-3-ref.md

 ### 5.3 Making an app a Forwarder

-Examples of forwarders can be found in the aragon-apps repo, both the Voting and the Token Manager are forwarders.
+Examples of forwarders can be found in the aragon-apps repo.
+Both the Voting and the Token Manager are forwarders.

-### 5.3.1 Warnings

-EVMScripts can be too powerful.
-Providing forwarding functionality to an app

-Some things to have in mind when developing an app
+> **Warning**
+>

-For example the Token Manager has the token address in its blacklist because otherwise any token holder that is allowed to forward through the Token Manager would effectively have control over the token in the same way the Token Manager has, which would allow to bypass it.
-By having it in the blacklist, the latter 2 script executors can’t be used, so it only works with CallsScripts that don’t make calls to the token address.
+> EVMScripts are very powerful and risk causing security breaches!
+For example, the Token Manager, which allows any token holder to forward actions, needs to have the token address in its blacklist as otherwise any token holder would effectively have control over the token in the same way that the Token Manager does!